benoitrolland/whereUsedBookmarks/README.md

 2: Open sidebar tree on selected parent folder

-1: Adding context menu on bookmark sidebar (on search-results) https://bugzilla.mozilla.org/show_bug.cgi?id=1370499 https://stackoverflow.com/questions/44118274/add-context-menu-in-bookmark-menu
+1: Adding context menu on bookmark sidebar (on search-results) Tim Nguyen could open an API for a context menu on bookmarks in December 2017, https://bugzilla.mozilla.org/show_bug.cgi?id=1370499 but it was postponed, because of some trickyness, where we need it: in the sidebar and bookmark library https://stackoverflow.com/questions/44118274/add-context-menu-in-bookmark-menu

 https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/menus/ContextType :